Our Latisse consultation and treatment for eyelashes can help if you struggle with thin lashes.

 Prescriptions for Lengthening Lashes

 Most people think of dermatologists when they’re interested in a Latisse prescription.
-Nonetheless, it’s important to consult an optometrist before beginning the first phase of your six- to eight-week Latisse treatment program.
+Nonetheless, it’s important to consult an eye care professional before beginning the first phase of your six- to eight-week Latisse treatment program.

 Bimatoprost, Latisse’s active ingredient, lowers intraocular pressure while it regulates the dilation and constriction of blood vessels in the eyelids.
 If a patient has preexisting eye conditions like uveitis and conjunctivitis, they aren’t a good candidate for an eyelash-lengthening prescription.